 Unfortunately, Florida seems to be living up to its national reputation as one of the worst tort systems in the country, as litigation growth is much steeper than population growth.
-Looking specifically at AOB, what used to amount to little more than a few one-hundredths of a percentage point as a fraction of Florida's population is now nearing a full three-quarters of a percent.

-All Lawsuits against Insurers & AOB
+Looking specifically at AOB, what used to amount to little more than All Lawsuits against Insurers & AOB by the principals of Lucas Magazine, http://search.sunbiz.org/Inquiry/corporationsearch/SearchResultDetail?inquirytype=EntityName&directionType=Initial&searchN ameOrder=PAGE42%20L150000836220&aggregateId=flal-I15000083622-d0dd84e5-ea9e-467e-abaf-3039d7f92f6a&searchTerm=page%2042&listNameOrder=PAGE42%20L150000836220.

-GE42%20L150000836220&aggregateId=flal-I15000083622-d0dd84e5-ea9e-467e-abaf-3039d7f92f6a&searchTerm=page%2042&listNameOrder=PAGE42%20L150000836220.